-The standard also deals with separation of systems to ensure controls and detection fixtures operate independently.
-This applies even if the fire suppression, air handling and warning systems share housing (CIE enclosure).
+The standard also deals with the separation of systems to ensure controls and detection fixtures operate independently.
+This applies even if the fire suppression, air handling, and warning systems share housing (CIE enclosure).
 On the other hand, addressable faults must have the capacity to handle the following: circuit faults should not result in the disconnection of over 40 devices and the faults should be reported.
-More information here about as 1670.

 If the addressable circuit is handling a floor area measuring more than 20,000 square metres or 10-story building, it must be fitted with two separate cable paths.
 The two paths require protection with a rating of WSX2.
 The circuit cannot be used to handle over 1,000 devices regardless of type.
 When it comes to alarm zones, they should be limited to a floor area of 2,000 square metres with no entrances.